rmandla/quantized-redness/README.md

-# quantized-redness
+# Color Quantization for ease of color identification
-Write-up of my work quantizing redness in butterfly hind wings
+A write-up of my work quantizing redness in butterfly hind wings, including all relevant scripts